BaratiLab/AugLiChem/docs/crystal_usage.md

 `SupercellTransformation` arguments:
 - `scaling_matrix` (list or np.array of ints with shape=(3,3), default=identity matrix): A matrix of transforming the lattice vectors.
 Defaults to the identity matrix.
 Has to be all integers. e.g., [[2,1,0],[0,3,0],[0,0,1]] generates a new structure with lattice vectors a" = 2a + b, b" = 3b, c" = c where a, b, and c are the lattice vectors of the original structure.

+`CubicSupercellTransformation` argument:
+- `max_atoms`: Maximum number of atoms allowed in the supercell.
+- `min_atoms`: Minimum number of atoms allowed in the supercell.
+- `min_length`: Minimum length of the smallest supercell lattice vector.
+- `force_diagonal`: If True, return a transformation with a diagonal transformation matrix.
+- `perturb` (PerturbStructureTransformation): pre-rotation perturbation

 ### Data Loading